 When someone tests positive for COVID-19, the public health unit will begin case tracing in order to determine who may have come into close contact with the infected individual.
 We will work closely with the health unit to assist them in this process (this is where out sign in/out logs will be useful).

 The Health Unit will identify who came into contact with the person who is infected and will notify 1) anyone who should be tested for COVID-19, and 2) anyone who should stay home and self-isolate.

 We will open the building after 24 hours unless we are advised otherwise by the health unit.
 Those who were not contacted by the health unit will be able to enter the building again after the 24 hours have passed.
 We ask those who were contacted to stay home and follow the health unit’s instructions.

-- When the building is re-opened after an outbreak, we will always revert back to Return Stage B protocols, regardless of the stage of opening at the time of the outbreak.
+- When the building is re-opened after an outbreak, we will always revert back to capacity restrictions as per government regulations, regardless of the stage of opening at the time of the outbreak.

 Will you inform us if someone contracts COVID19 at Innovation Works?

 Yes.
 We will continue to work with the public health unit and adhere to all protocols laid out, including communication to our co-tenant members and the public.

 We continue to work with you on a case-by-case basis.
 Thank you for honouring your commitment to Innovation Works.
 We want to be here when you are ready to return and understand everyone’s circumstance is different.

 How will emergency protocols be impacted in the case of a fire alarm, tornado warning, etc.?